Anastasiiaaaa/personal_repo/README.md

-# personal_summer_repo
+# personal_repo
-(a place to store all the code that i wrote this summer) *code from various checkio excercises
+(a place to store all the code that i've been working on for the past 2 years)
-*possible personal projects